You are here

 $$\text{ASP} = \frac {\text{LTP}} {\text{1 + Percentage of Stock Dividend}}$$

-That means the formula for adjusted stock price in case of stock dividend is
+That means the formula for adjusted stock price in the case of stock dividends is

 $$\text{Adjusted Stock Price} = \frac {\text{Last Trading Price}} {\text{1 + Percentage of Stock Dividend}}$$